By Jack Nestell & Dr. David Olson

 - Skilled in developing strategic, scalable, and lean information technology teams, procedures, and technology that position companies for future growth and success.
 Served as project lead with Fortune 500 partners in many projects.
 Advised for ERP consulting companies.

-- Mr Nestell is currently a Doctorate student at the University of Southern California where he is studying models for successful ERP implementations.
+- Dr. Nestell has received a Doctorate degree at the University of Southern California where he studied models for successful ERP implementations.

 David Louis Olson